nerolation/EIPs/EIPS/eip-recent_root_references.md

 Nodes SHOULD NOT admit a transaction while any reference has `slot >= current_slot`.
 Nodes MAY evict a transaction with any reference where `current_slot - slot >= RECENT_ROOT_LENGTH`.

 Nodes SHOULD recheck pending transactions with recent root references when the head changes, when the node's current slot advances, or after any reorg that may affect referenced entries.

-Public mempool and FOCIL policies MAY require a larger minimum reference age than consensus validity. `current_slot - 1` references are consensus-valid but have the weakest propagation and reorg stability.

 ### Activation